 Okay, yes, it’s a killer view.
 There are so many lessons here that you can apply to your own sky perch.
 (Even if you have a less impressive window on the world than this one's New York's Central Park panorama.)

-Designer Jeffrey Erb of Jeffrey Erb Landscape Design started with an existing deck and built-in planters and came up with a plant palette that's soft and minimalist, and felt like an extension of the gardens below.
+Designer Jeffrey Erb of Jeffrey Erb Landscape Design started with an existing deck and built-in planters.
+Then came up with a plant palette that's soft and minimalist, and felt like an extension of the gardens below.
 When you look at the plantings and you see the view of the park, they feel like they are one.
-That meant focusing on low-growing, compact plants with fine foliage such as the holly hedge, breezy grasses, and boxwood orbs rather than highly manicured plants or lots of bright colorful flowers.
+That meant focusing on low-growing, compact plants with fine foliage.
+For instance, the holly hedge, breezy grasses, and boxwood orbs rather than highly manicured plants or many bright colorful flowers.

 Every inch of this tight little corner is put to good use.
 Against soaring blank walls, a vine-clad trellis and small tree bring much needed color, scale and interest.
 Check out the narrow bench attached to raised beds that adds extra seating.

-Make better use a long narrow space by breaking it up into different “rooms” (or “conversational clusters” in designer-speak).
+- Make better use a long narrow space by breaking it up into different “rooms” (or “conversational clusters” in designer-speak).

-Vary heights for oomph, but remember to choose plants that won’t eventually block the view!
+- Vary heights for oomph, but remember to choose plants that won’t eventually block the view!
 No one wants to be clipping too-tall shrubs into submission.

-Repetition, such as the green pots, infuses a space with a sense of movement (and oddly calming, too).
+- Repetition, such as the green pots, infuses a space with a sense of movement (and oddly calming, too).